Welcome to The Lily Cafe!

 The Lily Cafe is where I share knowledge and stories of motherhood, set fire to my imagination with fantastical and not so fantastical stories, escape into thrilling and adventurous stories, and return to whip up a batch of cookies or, you know, dinner.

-I am the mom of two toddlers, 1 and 4, and a furry kitty who doesn’t know what to do with her siblings.
+I am the mom of two, 2 and 5, and a furry kitty who doesn’t know what to do with her siblings.
 While I’m just as flummoxed by my kids as any other parent, I am lucky that my life choices have given me invaluable parenting tools.

 As a child and teenager, I loved kids with their wild imaginations and boundless energy.
 I started working directly with children when I was 17 and never looked back.
 In college, I created my own major, focusing on child development and psychology to eventually become a Clinical Child Neuropsychologist.
 Unfortunately, life happened and I left graduate school with a Master’s in Clinical Psychology rather than a doctorate.
 But the education and training have been invaluable as I raise my kids.
 Over the years, I have also worked periodically as a behavior interventionist for children with autism, picking up teaching and behavior modification strategies that actually work well with my kids, too.
 Motherhood is tough, but my education and training uniquely prepared me and makes most days rather easy.

-For more information, head over to Guidelines and Rating System if you’d like me to read your book or are just interested in seeing how I rate books or the type of books I review.
+For more information, head over to my Review Policy if you’d like me to read your book or are just interested in seeing how I rate books or the type of books I review.

 Meet the Weekend Manager